-From equation (2), $d\overline{T}/dx_s|Q = -\frac{Q}{4B}(d\alpha/dx_s)$ , and so R becomes
+From Eq.
+(2), $d\overline{T}/dx_s|Q = -Q/4B(d\alpha/dx_s)$, and so R becomes

-$$R = \frac{-C\alpha'p}{B(1-\alpha_s)S'} \equiv f_x.$$ (15)
+$$R = \frac{C\alpha'p}{B(1 - \alpha_s)S'} \equiv f_x.$$ (15)

-Therefore, for an incremental advance of the ice-line, the cooling term exceeds the warming term at the same latitude that $f_x$ exceeds 1.
-Thus we also see that the local and global perspectives on the feedback are equivalent.
+Therefore, for an incremental advance of the ice line, the cooling term exceeds the warming term at the same latitude that f_x exceeds 1.
+Thus, we also see that the local and global perspectives on the feedback are equivalent.

-The snowball instability is inevitable in this climate model simply because of the geometry of a 132 sphere.
-The rate at which the local insolation increases (or in other words, the restoring warming 133 tendency described above) diminishes as the ice-line latitude moves equatorwards (i.e., Figure 1a), 134 while the destabilizing effect of the local divergence of heat flux increases.
-As the equilibrium ice-135 line descends to lower and lower latitudes it becomes easier and easier for a perturbed ice-line to 136 advance.
-Thus the strengthening of this positive albedo feedback as the ice line advances reflects 137 a robust property of the climate system, and so is likely to hold in more sophisticated models.
-138 We note that Lindzen and Farrell (1977, 1980), Poulsen et al. (2001) and others have explored 139 how including dynamical circulation regimes such as the Hadley Cell or additional heat-transport 140 processes, such as ocean circulation, can modify this picture and we broach this further in the 141 discussion.
-142
+The snowball instability is inevitable in this climate model simply because of the geometry of a sphere.
+The rate at which the local insolation increases (or in other words, the restoring warming tendency described earlier) diminishes as the ice line latitude moves equatorward (i.e., Fig. 1a) while the destabilizing effect of the local divergence of heat flux increases.
+As the equilibrium ice line descends to lower and lower latitudes, it becomes easier and easier for a perturbed ice line to advance.
+Thus, the strengthening of this positive albedo feedback as the ice line advances reflects a robust property of the climate system; therefore, it is likely to hold in more sophisticated models.
+We note that Lindzen and Farrell (1977, 1980), Poulsen et al. (2001), and others have explored how including dynamical circulation regimes such as the Hadley cell or additional heat transport processes, such as ocean circulation, can modify this picture and we broach this further in the discussion.